Nathanavie/react-news-articles/README.md

 This project uses a NewsApi.org API of the latest US news articles from some large news organisations and displays them in a responsive CSS Grid layout

 # Getting started
-You can view a live demo over at insert link
+You can view a live demo over at https://news-by-nathan.netlify.com/

 To get the frontend running locally: